seattle-beach/weatherbus-web/README.txt

 Setup Instructions

 1. Build the app
-  1. Run bundle install.
+  1. Run `bundle install`.
   2. Run `rake`.
 Or, to run against the acceptance environment, run `rake build['acceptance'] unitTests`.
   3. You should not see any errors.

 2. Launch the app
-  1. Open file://<repo root>/target/app/index.html in a browser.
+  1. Open file://<repo root>/target/index.html in a browser.
   2. You should see a login form.

 3. Clone, set up, and launch weatherbus